evagabriela/WDI/curriculum/week-01/01-internet-fundamentals/README.md

 Ivan is a postal worker who can travel at the speed of light.
 He's happy to relay thousands of messages per second between you and a friend.
 However, he can only transport one message at a time and each message has to fit on a single index card.

-Unfortunately Ivan is incredibly inattentive, so there are a few minor limitations in his service:
+Unfortunately, Ivan is incredibly inattentive, so there are a few minor limitations in his service:

 * Reliability: He cannot guarantee that every message will be delivered successfully.
 * Order:       He cannot guarantee delivered messages will arrive in the same order that they were sent.